Space discoveries that will blow your mind

 The size of the universe is hard to fathom, and it’s expanding even faster than scientists originally thought.
 While humans will never map out the entirety of space, that doesn’t stop them from exploring it.

-Stacker compiled a list of 30 mind-blowing space discoveries after searching news archives and reports from NASA.
-Click through to see what they’ve uncovered—from a super-Earth and sun twins to the first photograph of a black hole.
+In honor of National Space Day on May 6, Stacker compiled a list of 30 mind-blowing space discoveries after searching news archives and reports from NASA.
+Keep reading to see what they’ve uncovered—from a super-Earth and sun twins to the first photograph of a black hole.

 You may also like: History of famous firsts in space